muratk3n/thirdwave/en/2020/10/methyl-cyclohexane-h2.md

 "Methyl cyclohexane is a clear colorless liquid with a petroleum-like odor.
 Flash point 25°F. Less dense than water and insoluble in water.
 Vapors heavier than air".
-Sweet.

 On the receiving end,